Are you ready to discover your college program?

 Every student's experience with a mini MBA depends on the program they select.
 Spend time researching different institutions and assessing their approach to the mini MBA.
 Look at the subject matter taught in the program and determine whether this aligns with your professional needs.
 Early factors to consider include the prestige of the school, the time commitment of the program, the subject matter taught, program outcomes, and any specializations offered.

 After selecting several schools that fit your needs, compare the cost, format, and instructors of the course.
-While choosing the most affordable option might seem tempting, a more expensive mini MBA could provide flexible, online, asynchronous modules taught by well-respected faculty.
+While choosing the cheapest MBA option might seem tempting, a more expensive mini MBA could provide flexible, online, asynchronous modules taught by well-respected faculty.

 Finally, consider your long-term goals.
 If you plan on completing a traditional MBA in the future, consider a program that awards college credit.
 If the specific courses do not teach skills required in your field, perhaps a different program works better for your needs.